AbdouRoumi/Remote_process_Injection_V2/README.md

 ## Shellcode Example

-You can modify the example shellcode (`R0m4InShell[]`) based on your test requirements.
-Ensure the shellcode is appropriate for controlled testing environments.
+Modify the example shellcode (`R0m4InShell[]`) based on your requirements.
+Make sure that the shellcode is appropriate for testing purposes.

 ```c
 unsigned char R0m4InShell[] = {